 Loss And Grief, PTSD

-• The theme of loss is common for all humankind, because we have all experienced losses at some point.
+• The theme of loss is common for all humankind because we have all experienced losses at some point.

-There can be loss by death or loss by moving away; there can be loss by choice or by accident (and I’ve seen people argue which one is worse till they were blue in their faces).
+There can be loss by death or loss by moving away; there can be loss by choice or by accident (and I’ve seen people argue which one is worse till they were blue in the faces).

 Being completely overwhelmed by grief or denying feelings, functioning on a high level and taking care of everybody else or not functioning at all; all of those reactions are within normal range.